 Please note, due to social distancing guidelines, class sizes have been reduced and pre-registration online or by phone (724.652.2882) is now required by 4 pm on the Friday before class.
 No walk-ins will be accepted.
 To safeguard your health and the health of others, please read our updated policies.

 Meet Our Instructors

 Miss Paige: Art’s Club is led by Assistant Education Coordinator, Paige Kleinfelder.
 Paige earned her art degree from Elmira College.
 Prior to the Hoyt, she served as Education Coordinator for the Associated Artists of Butler County.
-Paige leads the Hoyt’s popular Creative Play program for ages 3-7 and instructs the Jr. High STEAM program for the New Castle Area School District’s CANES Club program.
+Paige leads the Hoyt’s popular Creative Play program for ages 3-7 and the new Kick Start program for high school students.